-One important reason for this is that the services our national parks for advocacy purposes to justify provide as inputs into our country's production/output/income are effectively free - gifts of nature.
+One important reason for this is that the services our national parks provide as inputs into our country's production/output/income are effectively free - gifts of nature.
 In many respects they are invisible.

 Why does it matter that we have dollar values for national parks?